collective/unimr.red5.protectedvod/README.txt

 ================

-This package includes the corresponding Red5 application *protectedVOD* as WAR-Archive (s.
-README.txt in red5-wabapps directory of this product package for further information).
-Don't forget to change/synchronize the shared secret in both plone's and Red5's configurations!
+This package includes the corresponding Red5 application *protectedVOD* as WAR-archive (also a tgz-Archive of the java sources;
+s.
+README.txt in red5-wabapps directory of this product for further information).
+Don't forget to change/synchronize the shared secret in both plone's and Red5's configuration!

 Requisites
 ==========

-  * Support for symbolic links
+  * Support for symbolic links for the used file system
   * FileSystemStorage (iw.fss)
-  * Red5 server
+  * Red5 server (v0.8.x)

 TODO